open-gluck/.github/profile/README.md

 ![Ecosystem](ecosystem.png)

 To run OpenGlück, you need a server, and apps to upload and download data.
+We suggest you install [our own app](https://github.com/open-gluck/opengluck-ios), that runs on iPhone, Apple Watch, iPad, macOS, and tvOS.

 ## Features